kaveh-ale/ale-api/ov-api/readme.md

 # Project

-ALE AOS-API Examples
+ALE OV-API Examples
-Developed by Kaveh Majidi @ ALE
+Developed or revised by Kaveh Majidi @ ALE
 Some Examples on how to use AOS API with Python

 # Credits

 Brian Witt @ ALE
+Jorge Arasanz  @ ALE

 # Version